Substance abuse can have serious effects on a number of divorce factors, including the divorce filing strategy.

 St. Louis Divorce Lawyer

 Substance abuse and addiction will typically always give a sober spouse an upper hand during negotiations for settlement.
-It is always advised to seek legal assistance from St. Louis divorce attorney if facing a spouse with a substance abuse issue.
+It is always advised to seek legal assistance from a St. Louis divorce attorney if facing a spouse with a substance abuse issue.